ldoocy/project_template/README.md

-All extraverted |  All agents are high in extraversion All introverted | All agents are high in introversion Mixed by direction | All agents from the left are introverted; all agents from the right are extraverted Mixed - dispersed | Introversion/extraversion are randomly distributed among all agents
+All extraverted |  All agents are high in extraversion All introverted | All agents are high in introversion Mixed by direction | All agents from the left are introverted; all agents from the right are extraverted Mixed - dispersed | Introversion/extraversion are normally distributed among all agents (i.e., most people are closer to center, with fewer people at extremes)

 (Steps in the process)